veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/fab-button.md

-{
-"name" : "fab-button",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Is a clickable button in round shape.
-Which can be clicked.
-It defaults to theme’s accent color", "guide" : "”,
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 Fab button is a button in round shape.
 FABs (Floating Action Buttons) are standard material design components.
 They are shaped as a circle that represents a promoted action.
 When pressed, it may contain more related actions.
 FABs as its name suggests are floating over the content in a fixed position.